meerkat-manor/marti/docs/source/resources.md

-# Distribution definition
+# Resources definition

-The distrubution section defines the files that are grouped together by association.
+The resources section defines the files that are grouped together by association.
 This association is not defined but can include different formats of the same data or a common batch extract such as end of day.